omegaui/omegaide/README.md

 # Please Read -- For Java Projects Only

-After opening a project which was not created with Omega IDE don't forget to select the JDK from Preferences first else the tools may not work as expected.
+After opening a project which was not created with Omega IDE don't forget to select the JDK from Settings first else the tools may not work as expected.

 ![](/images/java-settings.png)